maxiking913/T6-Survival/README.md

 -Fixxed: Random Server Crash
 -Fixxed: Bossround in higher rounds now end how they should and not stop the game
+-Fixxed: when dead rebuy same weapon doenst work (you already own this weapon)
+-Fixxed: bug is self revive in bossround no drone
 ```

 # Features added in next Version